kata-ai/kata-platform-docs/docs/tutorial/bot-template.md

 next: faq
 ---

-Broadly speaking, Kata platform has 3 templates namely API bot, Button bot and Shopping Bot.
+Broadly speaking, Kata Platform has 3 templates namely API bot, Button bot and Shopping Bot.
 We will explain them one by one starting from API Bot.

 ## API Bot template